 We provide the following opportunities and services:

-Important: If you would like a member of the Career Center to make a virtual presentation (via Zoom) or to provide a pre-recorded presentation and/or other resources, please complete the following form.
+Important: If you would like a member of the Career Center to make an in-person presentation, a virtual presentation (via Zoom), or to provide a pre-recorded presentation and/or other resources, please complete the following form.
 We will contact you to confirm the request.
 Request a presentation by completing the Presentation Request Form.

 - Career Center overview: a brief discussion on the various services our office provides to the University community

 - Résumé development

 - Linked In